 Olongapo City was under martial law and had been for many years, so the town had mandatory curfew starting at midnight until 5:00 a.m. each morning.
 The words of warning were, “Do not get caught violating curfew; the Olongapo City police have the authority to shoot anyone on sight they find on the streets after curfew.”
 So our crew had overnight liberty in a town with a mandatory curfew starting at midnight.
 Now there was the formula for the making of some damn good sea stories.

 The day before the ship was to depart from Subic Bay was also Thanksgiving Day.
 The ship’s cooks served the traditional Thanksgiving dinner on board.
 Of course, turkey, mashed potatoes, gravy, and all the traditional side dishes were on the menu.
 The cooks tried to do well, but Navy food was still just Navy food; it couldn’t hold a candle to Thanksgiving Day meals back home.
 Most of us found that the turkey, cranberry sauce, and biscuits were the best parts of the meal.
 Later, they probably carried the rest of the prepared meal to the dumpsters on the pier, where it belonged.

 Our six days in Subic Bay raced by and the next day it was time to once again get the ship underway and leave.
 At 0652 local time, Friday, November 24, USS Rich got underway and departed from Subic Bay bound for Military Region I (MR1) in northern South Vietnam.
 The passage plan distance from Subic Bay to MR1 was 806 nautical miles.
-It would take the ship about 35 hours at the planned speed of advance of 22 knots to arrive near MR1…If you would like to read more stories from my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+It would take the ship about 35 hours at the planned speed of advance of 22 knots to arrive near MR1…To read more of “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.